Beach Weavings - A Series of Small Tapestries Inspired by Miami Beach

 TurQ: 15" x 33" $350.00 see listing

 Rosebary.
-2 of 3 Mixed Media Fiber Art Tapestries, Hand Woven.
+2 of 3 "Shadows of Incarceration" Mixed Media Fiber Art Tapestries, Hand Woven.

 This work is my art response to Shadows of Incarceration, the Cowee 19 Story, an exhibition at Mountain Heritage Center at Western Carolina University, Cullowhee, NC, that displayed vintage photographs of prisoners incarcerated during the era of railroads.
 Artists were invited to create works of art related to the exhibition.